hhuang91/casual_portfolio/aboutMe.md

 ## My Pets

 How would life be complete without pets?
-We (I and my girlfriend) have a cat (American shorthair diluted calico) **AND** a dog (Samoyed).
+We (I and my wife) have a cat (American shorthair diluted calico) **AND** a dog (Samoyed).
 Feel free to find more about them below!

 ### The cat, Morphe (pronounced morph-ee)